SeldonIO/seldon-deploy-operator/README.md

 kubectl get subscriptions.operators.coreos.com -n marketplace seldon-deploy-operator-subsription -o yaml kubectl get ClusterServiceVersion -n marketplace
 ```
+Note here the operator will be namespace only ((OwnNamespace mode)[https://catalog.redhat.com/software/operators/detail/5f0f35842991b4207fcdb202/deploy]) so will only manage SeldonDeploy instances in marketplace namespace.

+Now we create a deploy instance.

 * `kubectl apply -n marketplace -f ./examples-testing/kind-minimal-setup.yaml` (or full if stack is present, see above)

-Note here the operator will be namespace only ((OwnNamespace mode)[https://catalog.redhat.com/software/operators/detail/5f0f35842991b4207fcdb202/deploy]) so will only manage SeldonDeploy instances in marketplace namespace.
+If using the full stack then we can run demos.
+We'll need to apply a license, either in the UI or using `make apply_license`.
+Open with `make open_kind`

 ### Testing on OpenShift